-In 2015, Switzerland, Germany, Italy and France produced the majority of pharmaceuticals in Europe.
+In 2016, Switzerland, Germany, Italy and France produced the majority of pharmaceuticals in Europe.

-Ireland and Switzerland reported the highest production value per capita.
-Austria, with 322,- Euro per capita, is far below the mean value of 910,- Euro per capita of the selected European countries.
+Ireland and Switzerland reported the highest production value per capita and also continue to increase the per capita output in comparison to 2015.
+Austria, with 330,- Euro per capita, is far below the mean value of 964,- Euro per capita of the selected European countries.

-6.2 Pharmaceutical production in Austria
+8.2 Pharmaceutical production in Austria